Click to select a single clip. The Clips viewThe area in the Timeline Editor window where you add, position, and manipulate clips. More info

 You can also select clips with the Timeline PlayheadThe white marker and line that indicates the exact point in time being previewed in the Timeline Editor window.
 More info

-See in Glossary above the Clips view and choose a selection option.
+See in Glossary.
+Right-click the Timeline Playhead and choose a selection option.
 This selects clips that either start after, start before, end after, end before, or intersect the Timeline Playhead.
 Clips are selected on all tracks.

 Did you find this page useful?
 Please give it a rating: